bcornw2/Research-on-Endpoint-Protection-with-Splunk-integration/notes.md

 Cons:

  - EDR does not have capability to scan a host prior to being installed on said host.
- - CS is noted to have a lack of client-side tools - it does a bad job of managing the entire environment.
-For example, there is no way to see how many systems currently do not have it installed.
-Or how many have it installed with no process running.
-No such "heartbeat" records - "X machine has not checked in in X hours."
+ - Falcon does not have any "heartbeat" records - "X machine has not checked in in X hours."
  - Crowdstrike does not offer an .msi installer, and instead recommends that an outdated GPO deployment strategy via logon scripts
     - "windowssensor.exe /install /quiet /norestart" supposedly installs the agent, as per their documentation, without issue or interruption